 For each incoming doctoral student, the department will provide a minimum of two academic years of graduate fellowship, which include tuition and fee waivers, a stipend, and health insurance.
 Funding typically continues through the fourth year, contingent upon satisfactory progress.
 Students may also teach and participate in ongoing research.

-In addition to the standard doctoral funding noted in the previous paragraph, the department can offer one Lokey Graduate Science Award ($6000) to an exceptional incoming doctoral student who is beginning their studies in the 2020–2021 academic year and whose research interests overlap with one or more National Science Foundation research areas (Biological Sciences, Computer and Information Science and Engineering, Education and Human Resources, Engineering, Environmental Research and Education, Geosciences, Mathematical and Physical Sciences, or Social, Behavioral and Economic Sciences).
-This award only applies to the 2020–2021 academic year and is payable to the student at the beginning of the fall term.
+In addition to the standard doctoral funding noted in the previous paragraph, the department can offer one Lokey Graduate Science Award to an exceptional incoming doctoral student who is beginning their studies and whose research interests overlap with one or more National Science Foundation research areas (Biological Sciences, Computer and Information Science and Engineering, Education and Human Resources, Engineering, Environmental Research and Education, Geosciences, Mathematical and Physical Sciences, or Social, Behavioral and Economic Sciences).

 Prospective students must have either: